LGW - LAS

 What’s the cheapest day of the week to fly from London Gatwick Airport to Las Vegas?

-The average price of all flights from London Gatwick Airport to Las Vegas clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from London Gatwick Airport to Las Vegas clicked on KAYAK for each day over the last 12 months.

 What is the cheapest month to fly from London Gatwick Airport to Las Vegas?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from London Gatwick Airport to Las Vegas, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from London Gatwick Airport to Las Vegas, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from London Gatwick Airport to Las Vegas?

-To get a below average price on the flight from London Gatwick Airport to Las Vegas, you should book around 1 week before departure.
-For the absolute cheapest price, our data suggests you should book 49 days before departure.
+To get a below average price on the flight from London Gatwick Airport to Las Vegas, you should book around 4 weeks before departure.
+For the absolute cheapest price, our data suggests you should book 26 weeks before departure.

 Good to know - Cheap tickets from London Gatwick Airport to Las Vegas